galaxyproject/galaxy-hub/src/blog/2017-10-05-scipy-galaxy/index.md

 title: "SciPy and scikit-learn integration into Galaxy"
 tease: ""
 authors: "Björn Grüning"
+image: /src/blog/2017-10-05-scipy-galaxy/sci-py-kit-learn.png
 ---

 [Numpy](http://www.numpy.org), [SciPy](https://www.scipy.org), [scikit-learn](http://scikit-learn.org),
-[pandas](http://pandas.pydata.org/) - indeed the entire scientific Python stack - provides an awesome basement for modern scientific computing.
+[pandas](http://pandas.pydata.org/) - indeed the entire scientific Python stack - provides an awesome foundation for modern scientific computing.
 With Jupyter now an [integral part of Galaxy](https://dx.doi.org/10.1371%2Fjournal.pcbi.1005425) its time to integrate all the powerful scientific Python libraries into Galaxy.

-To integrate all different modules of scipy or scikit-leran into Galaxy as tools, seems to be a laborious task.
+Integrating all different modules of scipy or scikit-leran into Galaxy as tools seems to be a laborious task.
-In the classical Galaxy way, we would need to have some kind of wrapper script, that needs to acceppt hundrets of paremeters and call the correct scipy function.
-We would need to create the user interface (UI), make this really useable and a rock solid user experience (UX).
-The developer would have at least 2 places to update the code and given the huge turnaround of the scientific Python stack, a not easy task.
+In the classical Galaxy way, we would need to have some kind of wrapper script, that needs to accept hundreds of paremeters and call the correct scipy function.
+We would need to create the user interface (UI), and make this really useable and with a rock solid user experience (UX).
+The developer would have at least 2 places to update the code and given the huge turnaround of the scientific Python stack, this is not an easy task.

 Here we present an easy way how we can solve these issues and intergate the scientific Python stack with a first class UX, keeping the maintenance burden as low as possible.